0800 043 0020

 Catamaran Sailing (Amateur Competition)

-If you are participating in a Catamaran Sailing (Amateur Competition) and require cover whilst away from your home, we can provide coverage through one of our providers, Adventures.
+If you are participating in a Catamaran Sailing (Amateur Competition) and require cover while away from home, we can provide coverage through Adventures, one of our providers.

-If you are looking for a policy for a child under 18, you will need to select Independent Child when going through the quote process.
+If you are looking for a policy for a child under 18, you will need to select Independent Child during the quote process.

 Please select Yachting / Sailing (within territorial waters), and you will be automatically covered for Catamaran Sailing (Amateur Competition).